 WelcomeTO THE ANGLOPHONE SECTION OF FONTAINEBLEAU

 We are committed to academic excellence.
-As one of the very first International Sections in France, the Anglophone Section has offered the OIB (Option International du Baccalauréat) since the creation of this exam in 1982.
-This highly demanding flagship examination is offered by the French Ministry of Education and moderated by Cambridge International Examinations.
+As one of the very first International Sections in France, the Anglophone Section has offered the OIB (Option International du Baccalauréat) since the creation of this exam in 1981.
+As the OIB evolves to become the BFI (Baccalauréat Français International) we will continue preparing our studnets for this highly demanding flagship examination offered by the French Ministry of Education and moderated by Cambridge International Examinations.

 Although part of the French state system, the Anglophone Section is a fee-paying section, run by a non-profit making association, the Association des Parents d’Élèves de la Section Anglophone and governed by a Parents’ Board.

 The Anglophone Section operates like a faculty within the three French state schools on the International Campus

 With over 470 Anglophone students from more than 30 different nationalities, the International Anglophone Section operates like a faculty within three French public schools:

 - The Ecole Internationale Léonard de Vinci (students 6 to 10 years old )

 - The Collège International de Fontainebleau (students 11 to 14 years old)